bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

         - I'm unable to reproduce this anymore to make further progress on fixing it

 UNPLANNED FEATURES
+[ ] Grenade relates suppression changes
+    [ ] Enemy becoming suppressed should alert the enemy [ ] Enemies that are suppressed should avoid grenades

 UNPLANNED BUGFIXES
 [+] Level 1 allows the player to leave immediately, without clearing enemies first